-It has always seemed absurd to suppose that a God would choose for his companions, during all eternity, the dear souls whose highest and only ambition is to obey.
-He certainly would now and then be tempted to make the same remark made by an English gentlemen to his poor guests.
-The gentleman had invited a man in humble circumstances to dine with him.
-The man was so overcome with the honor that to everything the gentleman said he replied "Yes."
-Tired at last with the monotony of acquiescence, the gentleman cried out, "For God's sake, my good man, say 'No,' just once, so there will be two of us."
+It has always seemed absurd to suppose that a God would choose for his companions during all eternity the dear souls whose highest and only ambition is to obey.
+He certainly would now and then be tempted to make the same remark made by an English gentleman to his poor guest.
+This gentleman had invited a man in humble circumstances to dine with him.
+The man was so overcome with honour that to everything the gentleman said he replied, "Yes."
+Tired at last with the monotony of acquiescence, the gentleman cried out, "For God's sake, my good man, say 'No' just for once, so there will be two of us."

-Is it possible that an infinite God created this world simply to be the dwelling place of slaves and serfs; simply for the purpose of raising orthodox Christians?
-That he did a few miracles to astonish them; and that all the evils of life are simply his punishments; and that he is finally going to turn heaven into a kind of religious museum filled with Baptist barnacles, petrified Presbyterians, and Methodist mummies?
-I want no heaven for which I must give my reason, and no happiness in exchange for my liberty, and no immortality that demands the surrender of my individuality.
-Better rot in the windowless tomb, to which there is no door but the red mouth of the pallid worm, than wear the jewelled collar even of a god.
+Is it possible that an infinite God created this world simply to be the dwelling-place of slaves and serfs?
+Simply for the purpose of raising Orthodox Christians, that he did a few miracles to astonish them; that all the evils of life are simply his punishments, and that he is finally going to turn heaven into a kind of religious museum filled with Baptist barnacles, petrified Presbyterians, and Methodist mummies?
+I want no heaven for which I must give my reason; no happiness in exchange for my liberty, and no immortality that demands the surrender of my individuality.
+Better rot in the windowless tomb, to which there is no door but the red mouth of the pallid worm, than wear the jewelled collar even of a God.

-Religion does not, and cannot, contemplate man as free.
+Religion does not and cannot contemplate man as free.
 She accepts only the homage of the prostrate, and scorns the offerings of those who stand erect.
 She cannot tolerate the liberty of thought.
 The wide and sunny fields belong not to her domain.
 The star-lit heights of genius and individuality are above and beyond her appreciation and power.
-Her subjects cringe at her feet, covered with the dust of obedience.
-They are not athletes standing poised by rich life and brave endeavor like antique statues, but shrivelled deformities, studying with furtive glance the cruel face of power.
+Her subjects cringe at her feet covered with the dust of obedience.
+They are not athletes standing posed by rich life and brave endeavour like the antique statues, but shrivelled deformities studying with furtive glance the cruel face of power.

 No religionist seems capable of comprehending this plain truth.
-There is this difference between thought and action; for our actions we are responsible to ourselves and to those injuriously affected; for thoughts there can, in the nature of things, be no responsibility to gods or men, here or hereafter.
-And yet the Protestant has vied with the Catholic in denouncing freedom of thought; and, while I was taught to hate Catholicism with every drop of my blood, it is only justice to say that in all essential particulars it is precisely the same as every other religion.
-Luther denounced mental liberty with all the coarse and brutal vigor of his nature; Calvin despised, from the very bottom of his petrified heart, anything that even looked like religious toleration, and solemnly declared that to advocate it was to crucify Christ afresh.
-All the founders of all the orthodox Churches have advocated the same infamous tenet.
-The truth is that what is called religion is necessarily inconsistent with free thought.
+There is this difference between thought and action: .-For our actions we are responsible to ourselves and to those injuriously affected; for thoughts there can, in the nature of things, be no responsibility to gods or men, here or hereafter.
+And yet the Protestant has vied with the Catholic in denouncing freedom of thought, and while I was taught to hate Catholicism with every drop of my blood, it is only justice to say that in all essential particulars it is precisely the same as every other religion.
+Luther denounced mental liberty with all the coarse and brutal vigour of his nature, Calvin despised from the very bottom of his petrified heart anything that even looked like religious toleration, and solemnly declared that to advocate it was to crucify Christ afresh.
+All the founders of all the orthodox churches have advocated the same infamous tenet. truth is that what is called religion is necessarily inconsistent with Free Thought.

-A believer is a bird in a cage; a Freethinker is an eagle parting the clouds with tireless wing.
+A believer is a songless bird in a cage, a Freethinker is

+an eagle parting the clouds with tireless wings.